 I’m the oldest in my family.
 I have two younger sisters.
 I’ve found I am a stickler for rules and worry about my family a lot.
 I’m not super bossy, and I’m not really manager material, but I am great with kids.
-I am totally comfortable bossing them around, haha.posted over 2 years ago
+I am totally comfortable bossing them around, haha.posted almost 3 years ago

 I have 4 siblings, and I am neither the youngest, middle, or oldest.
 That’s what sucks about being apart of an odd number family, you don’t know where you fit in.